raynayx/rpxPrj/README.md

+# Raspberry Pi RP2040 and RP2350 series project setup scripts
+## About
+This repo contains resources and scripts to create a project directory for building firmware for the RP2040 and RP2350 series MCUs.

+You can use the [RPX](https://github.com/raynayx/rpxContainer) docker image where all the prerequisites would have been setup for you.
+In that case, go [here](#linux).

+### Prerequisites
 If you're setting up the environment by hand, be sure to check the following prerequisites:
 - Install arm-none-eabi toolchain,cmake, ninja, git
+- Install the `pico-sdk` and point the `CMakeLists.txt` file to it.
 - When using JLink, install JLink server
     - When using openOCD, install openocd server
 - (optional) Install [Invoke](https://www.pyinvoke.org/installing.html), inside a Python environment(recommended) or globally.

-If you're using the [RPX](https://github.com/raynayx/rpxContainer) docker image all these would have been setup.

 # Linux
 ### Creating a new project